kgroveshok/z80-homebrew/WORD-LIST.md

  CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE APPEND ( u n --  )  Appends data u to file id on current storage bank |
- ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page |
+ ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
  READ ( n -- n  )  Reads next page of file id and push to stack |
- EOF ( n -- u )  Returns EOF state of file id n |
- FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
+ EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
  CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack
  FIND (  -- )